-Here's one idea to utilize all of Rachel's great ideas and recommendations: create (or simply print out!) high contrast black & white images to be used as a visual focal point for your baby, and as a "prop" or visual reminder for you to use while singing!
-One song that might work well is "If You're Happy And You Know It," which can be represented with different simple images of faces!
+Here’s one idea to utilize all of Rachel’s great ideas and recommendations: create (or simply print out!) high contrast black & white images to be used as a visual focal point for your baby while in tummy time or other supervised positions, and as a “prop” or visual reminder for you to use while singing!
+One song that might work well is “If You’re Happy And You Know It,” which can be represented with different simple images of faces!

 * For a refresher on the song & lyrics, watch our YouTube video *